DinoscapeProgramming/Chat-Package/README.md

 const Chat = new socket.io-chat.Chat({
   file: "./chat.json"
 } // options that always will be the same, {
+  messageCharacterLimit: 200, // Limit of characters of a message
+  roomNameCharacterLimit: 30
-  messageLimit: 200, // Limit of characters of a message } // options that can be defined and overwrited for each single request);
+} // options that can be defined and overwrited for each single request);

 io.on('connection', (socket, name) => {});